SeattleChris/sample-django/README.md

 * Confirm the project works, recognizing the app from the installed packages.
 * Create a repo for the standalone Django app.
 Move all app code and expected typical support files.
 * Update `setup.cfg` with the new repo for url, and any other changes needed.
+* Confirm all tests and functionality as expected and documented.
 * Publish to PyPI (see section below).

 Expected typical support files: